kyma-project/control-plane/tests/e2e/provisioning/README.md

     e.
 Waits until the deprovisioning is successful.
 It takes about 20 minutes to complete.
 You can configure the timeout using the environment variable.

 Between the end-to-end test phases, you can execute your own test directly on the provisioned Runtime.
 To do so, use a kubeconfig stored in a Secret created in the provisioning phase.

+### End-to-end suspension test

+The end-to-end suspension test uses the **Trial** Service Plan ID to provision Kyma Runtime.
+Then, the test suspends and unsuspends the Kyma Runtime and ensures that it is still accessible after the process.
+The suspension test works similarly to the provisioning test, but it has two additional steps in the `Provisioning` phase:

+1. Suspension

+    After successfully provisioning a Kyma Runtime, the test sends an update call to KEB to suspend the Runtime.
+Then, the test waits until the operation is successful.

+1. Unsuspension

+   After Runtime suspension succeeded, the test sends an update call to KEB to unsuspend the Runtime.
+Then, the test waits until the operation is successful.
+After that, the test ensures that the DashboardURL redirects to the UUA login page once again, which means that the Kyma Runtime is accessible.

+After successful suspension and unsuspension of the Kyma Runtime, the test proceeds to the `Cleanup` phase.

 ## Configuration